 Limitations of Yield to Maturity

+As an investor, it can be especially helpful to consider the after-tax yield rate of return.
 For example, suppose an investor in the 35% federal tax bracket who doesn’t pay state income taxes is considering investing in either Bond X or Bond Y. Bond X is a tax-exempt bond and pays a 4% interest rate, while Bond Y is taxable and pays 6% interest.

 While the 4% yield for Bond X remains the same, the after-tax yield for Bond Y is 3.8%.
 While it seemed like the less lucrative of the two options up front, Bond X should ultimately yield a higher return after taxes.

-But it’s not an exact science, especially when calculating a return on a callable bond, or adding the impact of taxes to the mix.
-YTM is just one tool investors can use to help decide which bond or fixed-rate security will best serve their financial needs and goals.
+Using the yield to maturity formula can help investors compare bond options with different coupon and maturity rates, market and par values, and determine which one offers the potential for a higher yield.
+But calculating the YTM is not an exact science, especially when you’re gauging the return on a callable bond, say, or adding the impact of taxes to the mix.
+YTM is just one tool investors can use to determine which bond may best serve their financial needs and goals.